 Then the prince Gotabhaya conspired and entered the city with his troops to get the kingdom from King Sangabo who was once his friend.
 King Sirisangabo didn’t want to shed the blood of the troops from both parties and left the city only with a piece of cloth to filter the water.
 Hereafter the king lived a simple life in Aththanagalla as a hermit meditating most of the time.

 The prince Gotabaya began searching for the ex-king and killed a number of people suspecting it was the king.
 One day a passing peasant offered the king a meal knowing it was the king and he revealed to the king the way the innocent people were killed mistaken as the king.
 The king was worried and he was still more worried to hear about the bounty on his head.
 Because of the bounty price, people had begun to kill people and bring the heads to the palace to get the money.
 Then the king revealed that he was the king and asked to cut his head and to get the money.
 The peasant refused that and the king himself separated the head and offered it to the peasant.
 (Mahawansa 58-97 verses)

 This is the story behind the Aththanagalla and the place where the king had lived and the pond he went for the water still can be seen.
 The place has later become a Buddhist temple and a lot of people visit it today.

 Popular belief is this was the location where King Siri Sangabo (251-253 AD) lived after handing over the kingdom to his brother Gotabaya.
-But with recent archaeological studies, archeologists believe that the location is probably the Hatthikucchi Vihara Complex also known as Rajangana Ruins which is located about 40 kilometers away from Anuradhapura.
+But with recent archaeological studies, archaeologists believe that the location is probably the Hatthikucchi Vihara Complex also known as Rajangana Ruins which is located about 40 kilometers away from Anuradhapura.

 Map of The Attanagalla Raja Maha Viharaya